jkzorz/Metagenomes_Illumina/binning.md

 **Concoct for loop**

-For loop to run concoct on each sample
+For loop to run concoct on each sample.
+Takes a really long time (~5 hours per sample).
+Split contig files into 3 groups and ran 3 different scripts to speed up the process.
 ```
 #!/bin/bash
 ###### Reserve computing resources ######